-- 13.1 Individuals who refuse to accept or offer a bribe, or who raise concerns or report another's wrongdoing, are sometimes worried about possible repercussions.
-We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 13.2 We are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place or may take place in the future.
-Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
+- 16.2 Individuals who refuse to accept or offer a bribe, or who raise concerns or report another's fraudulent activity or wrongdoing, are sometimes worried about possible repercussions.
+We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 16.3 We are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery, fraud or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery, fraud or other corruption offence has taken place or may take place in the future. - 16.4 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If you believe that you have suffered any such treatment, you should inform the Human Resources department immediately at HR@aarsleff.co.uk.
 If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure.

-14. TRAINING AND COMMUNICATION
+17 TRAINING AND COMMUNICATION

-14.1 Training is carried out for all individuals who work for us, and regular training will be provided as necessary.

-14.2 Our zero-tolerance approach to fraud, bribery and corruption must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and as appropriate thereafter.
+- 17.2 Training is carried out for all individuals who work for us, and regular training will be provided as necessary. - 17.3 Our zero-tolerance approach to fraud, bribery and corruption must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and as appropriate thereafter.